Salmon Fishing Pulaski NY: Best Baits, Methods, and Access

 The Chinook Salmon have earned the name King Salmon due to their large sizes and conspicuous appearance.

-The average Chinook Salmon on the Salmon River weighs between 20 and 30 pounds.
-By comparison, the average Coho Salmon weighs between 7 to 10 pounds.
+The average Chinook Salmon on the river weighs between 20 and 30 pounds.
+By comparison, the average Coho Salmon weighs between 9 to 15 pounds.
 This difference in size is remarkable.
+Uflyfish Guide Service says the average Coho in the river is closer to 12 to 20 pounds.

-Chinook Salmon start their runs into the Salmon River in late August and early September.
+Chinook Salmon start their runs in late August and early September.
 The runs continue until mid-October, after which the number of these species dwindles as they spawn and die.

-One factor that triggers King Salmon runs in the Salmon River is an increase in water levels after the rains.
+One factor that triggers King Salmon runs is an increase in water levels after the rains.
 Sometimes, when the dam releases excess water, it can also stimulate some salmon runs.

 The fish typically spawn between October and November.
 Unfortunately, they die after spawning.
 You are, therefore, likely to come across plenty of dead Chinook Salmon in the river, especially if you plan your trip in November or December.

-Given their high numbers, the Chinook Salmon are the main sport fishing attraction to the Salmon River.
+Given their high numbers, the Chinook Salmon are the main sport fishing attraction.
 Part of the reason that anglers love fishing this aggressive fish is the thrill of catching many very large hard fishing fish.

 If you intend to catch a few King Salmon on your fishing trip, be prepared to battle with them.
 And when you do catch the fish, you will undoubtedly enjoy the exhilaration.

-Chinook Salmon fishing Pulaski NY can excellent when anglers use the right methods and the right baits or flies.
+Chinook fishing in Pulaski can be excellent when anglers use the right methods and the right baits or flies.
+You also need the best type of net for salmon fishing.

-Fly fishing and float fishing are the two most effective methods when salmon fishing Pulaski NY.
+Fly fishing and float fishing are the two most effective methods for catching salmon in Pulaski NY.

 Anglers that use Spawn sacs, beads, flies, and plastic worms will usually do very well.